- Staff

 Maria has over ten years of experience as a freelance editor, grant writer, and curriculum designer.
 She earned her B.A. in English and Anthropology from San Diego State University and her M.A. in Anthropology and Education at Columbia University, specializing in science and technology studies and applied environmental anthropology.
 After moving to New Orleans to study the history of water management practices, she worked at Groundwork New Orleans, where she led and supported program and staff development, designed and implemented an interdisciplinary research program, and wrote grants to expand organizational capacity.

 Maria volunteers with the National Park Service, the Louisiana Master Naturalist Program, and the New Orleans Water Collaborative.
 She also pursues her passions in art, creative writing, and music.
-She is a choral singer and active in the New Orleans festival and art scene.
+She is a choral singer and active in the festival and art scene.
 She loves to travel, hike, and camp, and welcomes any opportunity to take on a new adventure.

 Close